Medium modification of pion production in low energy Au+Au collisions: Introduction

 \section{Introduction}

 In the paper by Adamczewski-Musch \etal~\cite{HADES:2020ver} the HADES collaboration showed that transport models systematically overpredict measured pion yields.
-Every transport code was overshooting the rapidity and $p_t$ spectra by nearly a factor of 2.
-Such a failure is already known since almost 30 years \cite{Bass:1995pj,Teis:1996kx,UmaMaheswari:1997ig,FOPI:1997qpm,Larionov:2001va,Larionov:2003av}.
-This is disturbing for a few reasons.
-Due to their low mass, pions play an important role in many theoretical models \cite{Ericson:1988gk}.
+Every transport code was found to overshoot the rapidity and $p_t$ spectra by nearly a factor of two.
+In principle, this problem has been known already for almost 30 years \cite{Bass:1995pj,Teis:1996kx,UmaMaheswari:1997ig,FOPI:1997qpm,Larionov:2001va,Larionov:2003av}.
+It is disturbing for a few reasons.
+Due to their low mass, pions play an important role in many theoretical models (see, e.g.~the classic text in Ref.~\cite{Ericson:1988gk}).
 Assuming two flavors of massless quarks, for example, QCD exhibits a chiral symmetry which, when spontaneously broken, gives rise to three massless Nambu-Goldstone bosons.
-These are typically identified with the pions to explain why they are the lightest hadrons, and hence are commonly produced more abundantly than others in heavy-ion collisions.
+These are identified with the three pions to explain why they are the lightest hadrons, and hence commonly produced more abundantly than others in heavy-ion collisions.
 Thus pion production is important from an experimental as well as a theoretical point of view.
 For the system considered by HADES in Ref.~\cite{HADES:2020ver}, Au+Au at an incident energy of $E_{\rm kin}=1.23 \, A\GeV$, a mismatch between measured and calculated pion multiplicities by not quite a factor of two but on the 50\proz level was reported in Ref.~\cite{Larionov:2020fnu}.
 Nevertheless, one has to require that transport models reproduce the most frequent particles better than that.
-It is therefore most important to develop a framework with some theoretical footing that can describe the HADES findings.
+It seems therefore very important to develop a framework that can describe the HADES findings and provide an improved theoretical understanding.